anguoyuan/Hypergraph-Propagation-and-Community-Selection-for-Objects-Retrieval/README.md

 Ack: The main matching code and parameter setting is copy from DELG open code.
 We only have the cpu version currently.
 We used several cpus and a large amount of memory to get the result on R1M distractors.
 However, the complexity of the offline process is O(1).
-And gpu will accelarate this process a lot theratically.
+And gpu will accelarate this process a lot theoretically.
 We would be grateful if anyone offers a (or introduce an existing) gpu version geometric-verification code.